Audi A1: Safety

+Production

 First generation (2010–2018)

 Manufacturing commenced at Audi's Brussels plant in Belgium.
 The A1 was the first model to be manufactured exclusively in the European capital..

 2010–2018: During this period, the Brussels plant produced nearly 910,000 Audi A1 vehicles.

 August 1, 2018: The last first-generation Audi A1 rolled off the production line in Brussels, marking the end of an era for the model at this site.

-Second generation (2018–Present)
+Second generation (2018–2026)

 Production Shift: Production moved to SEAT's Martorell plant in Spain, reflecting Audi's strategy to optimize manufacturing across the Volkswagen Group.

-In an interview by Automotive News Europe, Audi's CEO, Markus Duesmann, announced that once the second generation Audi A1's lifecycle ends, it will be discontinued with no successor, due to tighter European emissions standards, leaving the A3 as their entry-level model.
-A3 is bigger than A1.
+In an interview by Automotive News Europe, Audi's CEO, Markus Duesmann, announced that once the second generation Audi A1's lifecycle ends, it will be discontinued with no successor, due to tighter European emissions standards, leaving the A3 as their entry-level model..
+Production ended in April 2026.